-16. The Assembly Learning Grants and Loans (Higher Education) (Wales) (No.2) Regulations 2011 as amended provide that a person shall not be eligible for support if that person is in breach of any obligation to repay any loan (as defined in regulation 4(3) or the person has reached the age of 18 and has not ratified any agreement for a loan made with them when they were under the age of 18 (as defined in regulation 4 (3)).
+The Education (Student Support) (Wales) Regulations 2017 provide that a person shall not be eligible for support if that person is in breach of any obligation to repay any loan (as defined in regulation 4(3) or the person has reached the age of 18 and has not ratified any agreement for a loan made with them when they were under the age of 18 (as defined in regulation 4 (3)).

-- 17. The applicant is not eligible for support whether or not they have declared any such breach or non-ratification on their application form (see paragraph (3)(d) and (e) of regulation 4).
-LAs do not have any discretion in determining an applicant's eligibility in these circumstances.
-The only possible exception to this will be 1998/99 starters (see paragraph 20 for further guidance). - 18.
-The single system has a record of students who are in breach and this is discovered when the assessment is sent for approval.
-The single system will trigger a letter at that point advising the student they are ineligible whilst remaining in default. - 19.
-Once an applicant is no longer in breach, the SLC should advise the relevant LA to reassess their eligibility for the academic year in question.
+The applicant is not eligible for support whether or not they have declared any such breach or non-ratification on their application (see paragraph (3)(d) and (e) of regulation 4).
+SFW does not have any discretion in determining an applicant's eligibility in these circumstances.

+SFW has a record of students who are in breach and this is discovered when the assessment is sent for approval.
+A letter is triggered at that point advising the student they are ineligible whilst remaining in default.
+Once an applicant is no longer in breach, the SLC should advise SFW to reassess their eligibility for the academic year in question.
 Any such reassessment is for the whole academic year, not from the date on which they ceased to be in breach of any such obligation or ratified any such agreement.